aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-charts/chart-data-label/_index.md

 That's it!
 You have successfully added and customized data labels in a chart using Aspose.Words for .NET.

 ## Conclusion
 In this tutorial, you have learned how to add and customize data labels in a chart using Aspose.Words for .NET.
 By following the step-by-step guide, you can insert a chart, access the data labels collection, and modify the properties to customize the appearance of the data labels.
-Aspose.Words for .NET provides a powerful API for working with Word documents and charts, enabling you to create visually appealing and informative charts with customized data labels.
+Aspose.Words for .NET provides a powerful API for Words Processing with Word documents and charts, enabling you to create visually appealing and informative charts with customized data labels.

 ### FAQs